 Cuba is the place to smoke the finest cigars.
-You might fancy trying a Cohiba, rumoured to be specially rolled for Fidel Castro.
-The taste is believed to be extremely pleasant.
+In 2016 the country exported more than $445 million dollars worth of cigars worldwide.
+You might fancy trying a Cohiba, rumoured to be specially rolled for Fidel Castro, with the rich flavour of a glass of Habana Rum - bliss!

 Cuba is a destination that allows you to really get away from it all.
 Take in the sights, the sounds and the vibe with a Saga holiday to this magical island.

 Read more about the beautiful Caribbean and its islands

 Booked your holiday?
 Protect it from the moment you buy Saga's Travel Insurance.